Superconducting Orbital Magnetoelectric Effect and its Evolution across the Superconductivity Normal Metal Phase Transition

-Importantly, our theory can be applied to twisted bilayer graphene (TBG) which has large Berry curvature and negligible SOC.
-TBG has recently been observed to exhibit both superconductivity~\cite{Caoyuan1, Yankowitz, Lau, Efetov, Young1, Efetov2} and orbital magnetism \cite{Efetov, David, Young2, Young3, Young4}.
-When TBG is coupled to a hexagonal boron nitride (hBN) substrate, the alignment of TBG with hBN breaks the sublattice symmetry in the bottom layer graphene and creates finite Berry curvature in the Moir\'e flat bands \cite{MacDonald, Senthil1, Senthil2, Zaletel}.
-Due to the nonzero Berry curvature, the strong electronic correlations in TBG can result in a quantum anomalous Hall state with net orbital magnetization \cite{Efetov, David, Young2, Young3, Young4, MacDonald, Senthil1, Senthil2, Zaletel} and current-induced magnetization switching \cite{David, Young2, Wenyu2}.
-Importantly, the superconductivity and orbital magnetism have been observed in the same TBG sample (at different filling factors)~\cite{Efetov}, indicating that the Cooper pairs can be formed by electrons carrying finite orbital magnetic moments.
-In this work, we predict that TBG exhibits supercurrent induced orbital magnetization (or the orbital magnetoelectric effect) even though SOC is negligibly small.
-Importantly, we further point out that the measurement of the orbital magnetization can test whether superconducting TBG has uniform or non-uniform pairing order parameters.
+To demonstrate the utility of our theory, we study the case of twisted bilayer graphene (TBG) and predict that the TBG exhibits current-induced orbital magnetization in the superconductivity region.
+The TBG has recently been observed to exhibit both superconductivity\cite{Caoyuan1, Yankowitz, Lau, Efetov, Young1, Efetov2} and orbital magnetism \cite{Efetov, David, Young2, Young3, Young4}.
+Importantly, the superconductivity and orbital magnetism have been observed in the same TBG sample (at different filling factors)~\cite{Efetov}, indicating that the Cooper pairs are formed by electrons carrying finite orbital magnetic moments.
+Here we find that the orbital magnetic moments from the paired Bloch electrons can give rise to current-induced orbital magnetization in superconducting TBG.
+More importantly, we point out that the measurement of current-induced orbital magnetization across the superconductor-normal metal phase transition in TBG can test whether superconducting TBG has uniform or nonuniform pairing order parameters.
 Besides being applicable to TBG, our theory is generally applicable to a large number of noncentrosymmetric superconductors with finite Berry curvatures.